 With so much bright white in our former kitchen, I sought ways to introduce natural elements and warmth while still practicing restraint so it wouldn’t feel busy.

-Mixing in vintage (like ironstone) always helps to keep the mood warm and cozy.
+Mixing in antiques and collected old treasures (such as ironstone) always helps to keep the mood warm and cozy.

 A few branches or stems plucked from the yard creates natural warmth too.